Linaro/documentation/Contribute/OEYocto/README.md

 ###### About

-This layer houses many useful, but unmaintained recipes.
-Since reduction in recipes to the core, meta-oe was created for everything else.
+This layer houses many useful, but sometimes unmaintained recipes.
+Since the reduction in recipes to the core, meta-oe was created for everything else.
 There are currently approximately 650 recipes in this layer.

 ###### Contribute